mattyv/HashOrderBook/README.md

 # HashOrderBook (Concept / Work in progress)
-Here this project having a go at tackling some of the data challenges of the financial markets 'order book' directly.
-Rather than using existing associative containers from C++ standard template library, we look to create something bespoke which fulfils the needs of the concept directly to avoid any pitfalls or generalized implementation.
+Here this project attempts to tackle some of the data challenges of the financial markets 'order book' directly.
+Rather than using existing associative containers from C++ standard template library, it looks to create something bespoke which fulfils the needs of the concept directly to avoid any pitfalls or generalized implementation.

 ### What are the needs & challenges
  1 - Order retrieval.
 Other data structures (e.g. std::map) support this though the penalty is on tree traversal on insert/update/delete with O(log n) complexity.